whisthq/whist/.github/actions/monorepo-config/README.md

 The Dockerfile for this program is small, but it's carefully constructed to allow for a consistent development environment that matches the GitHub Actions runtime.

 It's important to know that in GitHub, the Docker "build-time" commands will be run from a working directory relative to the Dockerfile (this folder).
 At "run-time" (the `ENTRYPOINT` step), the working directory will change to the monorepo root (`fractal/`).
-It's best to keep your working directory at the monorepo root during development, and run commands like in the examples at the top of this file.
+It's best to run commands with a working directory as the monorepo root during development.

 To run tests or enter a shell inside the container, override the `--entrypoint` flag to `docker run`.
 Example: